| | | | |

-This turkey, brie, and cranberry quesadilla is a simple and creative way to enjoy leftover holiday turkey—or a fun twist on deli meat any time of year.
+This turkey quesadilla is a great way to use leftover turkey and cranberry sauce, and brie is the perfect cheese.
+It’s a simple and creative way to enjoy the leftover holiday turkey—or a fun twist on deli meat quesadilla any time of year.
 It’s melty, crisp, and slightly sweet, thanks to the pairing of tart cranberry sauce with creamy Brie cheese.

 It takes just minutes to prepare and makes a satisfying lunch or quick dinner.
 Whether you’re working through Thanksgiving leftovers or just looking for something different, this quesadilla delivers bold flavor with minimal effort.